-St. Elizabeth of the Trinity School Board
+St. Elizabeth of the Trinity Advisory Board

-St. Elizabeth of the Trinity shall be responsible for the development of policies to govern the operation of the school.
+St. Elizabeth of the TrinityAdvisory Board shall be responsible for the development of policies to govern the operation of the school.
 All such policies must be in accordance with those established by the Archdiocesan School Board and subject to the pastor's approval.
 The pastors, in collaboration with the Board, shall screen, interview, and hire the Principal.
 It shall be the responsibility of the Board to review and advise on the annual budget prepared by the Principal and Director of Operations.
 Final approval of this budget is the responsibility of the Principal and pastors.
 The Board shall also be responsible for working with the pastor and the Principal to set tuition rates and develop and support fund-raising necessary for operating the school.
-The Board operates under the guidelines provided by the Office of Catholic Schools for a Board of Specified Jurisdiction.